Production Set 07 // TAR Technical Reference

 |---|---|---|

-| Recall | Proportion of all responsive documents in corpus that are found by review | 75%+ (negotiated; often 80%+) |
+| Recall | Proportion of all responsive documents in corpus found by review | 75 percent+ (negotiated; often 80 percent+) |

 | Precision | Proportion of documents marked responsive that are actually responsive | Negotiated; depends on issue |

-| Elusion | Rate of responsive documents in the 'not responsive' bin | <1-3% (negotiated) |
+| Elusion | Rate of responsive documents in the ‘not responsive’ bin | Less than 1 to 3 percent (negotiated) |

 | F1 | Harmonic mean of precision and recall | Maximise; often 0.75+ |

-| Sample size | Random sample of low-scored documents for elusion testing | 95% confidence, +/-5% margin |
+| Sample size | Random sample of low-scored documents for elusion testing | 95 percent confidence, +/-5 percent margin |

-Last verified April 2026
+Last verified Apr 2026

 Specific targets should be stipulated in the discovery protocol, ideally agreed with opposing counsel or approved by the court in advance.
 Hyles v.
 City of New York (2016 WL 4077114, S.D.N.Y.
-2016) clarified that TAR is not mandatory -- the court does not require TAR even when it might be more efficient -- but where TAR is used, cooperation in methodology design is strongly preferred.
+2016) clarified that TAR is not mandatory: the court does not require TAR even when it might be more efficient, but where TAR is used, cooperation in methodology design is strongly preferred.

 How GenAI review differs technically

 In classical CAL, the relevance classifier is typically a support-vector machine or gradient-boosted tree trained on TF-IDF or similar bag-of-words document representations.
 The classifier learns which word patterns correlate with responsiveness from the coded seed documents.
-The weakness is that it fails on conceptual relevance -- documents that are responsive but do not use the expected vocabulary.
+The weakness is that it fails on conceptual relevance: documents that are responsive but do not use the expected vocabulary.

 GenAI review replaces or augments the classical classifier with an LLM (large language model) that has been pre-trained on vast text corpora and fine-tuned on legal documents.
 The LLM understands conceptual meaning, not just word-frequency patterns.
 The attorney writes a natural-language issue description (‘documents relating to the October 2024 pricing decision made by executive team members including...’); the LLM scores documents for relevance against that description semantically, not lexically.